google/docsy-example/content/en/docs/Races/Eusebian.md

 ### Anatomy & Morphology

 Eusebians are half elves, famed for their short stature and pointed ears, often with piercings.
-They are humanoid, and they encompass as much variation as seen in Humans but their hair colour is most often shades of brown. <span class="line-spacer d-block"> </span> Despite their small stature they are agile and strong, making good hunters.
+They are humanoid, and they encompass as much variation as seen in Humans but their hair colour is most often shades of brown.
+Despite their small stature they are agile and strong, making good hunters.

 ## Additional Information